 To make this recipe, you’ll need to whisk together the milk and collagen to start.
 Then add the spices, sweetener, and finally the chia seeds.
 Getting the ratio of liquid to chia seeds plus allowing enough chill time to set are the key factors for a successful chia seed pudding.
 This chai spiced chia pudding is no exception.

-TIP: I noticed something in making a big batch for my demo this week that I want to share.
-After you stir the chia and milk mixture and put it into the refrigerator, go back and give it a stir after a couple hours.
+TIP: After you stir the chia and milk mixture and put it into the refrigerator, go back and give it a stir after a couple of hours.
 This way, you’ll make sure the chia seeds are suspended in the liquid not all hanging out at the bottom of the bowl.

 I have been drinking chai since my first year working as an inpatient dietitian in the hospital.
 I remember it so well because my co-worker tried a packet of my chai “tea” and couldn’t understand “why I was drinking that spicy tea!”
 I was in love and never ever looked back.
 Today, I drink chai throughout the year and I’ve learned a lot about it over the years.